 Why build tiered links

-What you’re doing is building authority to the links, which link back to you.
+You’re doing this by building authority to the links, which link then back to you.
 It’s kind of like a popularity contest.

 What could the results look like?

-I don’t want to toot my own horn, but I’ve been pretty successful with almost all of the projects I’ve worked on have seen success with link building.
+I don’t want to toot my own horn, but all of the projects I’ve worked on have seen success with link building.

 Here’s just one example:

-This one URL has many tier 1 and 2 backlinks and has been ranking in the top spot for the focus keyword, even several years after its publish date.
+This one URL has many tier 1 and 2 backlinks and continues to rank in the top spot for the focus keyword, even several years after its publish date.

 What types of tiered links should you get?